 The Debtor was formed in July 1992 to "engage in the business of real estate purchase, sale, brokerage, management, building and development services."
 (See Articles of Incorporation).
 There were three equal owners of the corporation.
 Its first place of business was 43 Freetown Rd, Raymond, New Hampshire 03077.
 The Debtor operated as a real estate brokerage company under the trade name Team Realty from 1992 -1993.
 In or about 1993, the Debtor began to operate under the trade name Century 21 Team Realty.
 The Debtor moved its operations to one of the units at 63 Route 27, Raymond, New Hampshire.
 Ultimately, the Debtor purchased the Real Estate in March 1998 becoming the landlord to the other tenants.
 Pursuant to a buyout agreement in 2006, Lisa D'Aoust became the sole stockholder of the Debtor.
 Ms. D'Aoust continued to operate the Debtor under the trade name Century 21 Team Realty but ceased employing individuals in or about 2007.
 The Debtor then retained its real estate agents as independent contractors.
-The Debtor so operated until 2011 when the Debtor began to operate under the trade name owned individually by Lisa D'Aoust formed a separate limited liability company - LTD Teamwork Realty, LLC.
-Commencing January 1, 2016, all of the real estate sales business has been operated under LTD Teamwork Realty, LLC.
+The Debtor so operated until 2011 when the Debtor began to operate under the trade name owned individually by Lisa D'Aoust, Teamwork Realty, until 2015.
+In September 2015, the sole stockholder Lisa D'Aoust formed a separate limited liability company - LTD Teamwork Realty, LLC ("Teamwork Realty").
+Commencing January 1, 2016, all of the real estate sales business has been operated under Teamwork Realty.